JanssenProject/jans/docs/script-catalog/person_authentication/person-authentication.md

 fields too.
 Hence it's better to persist all changes in one update request to DB.

-#### 1. Default authentication method:

-`default_acr`: This is the default authentication mechanism exposed to all applications that send users to the Janssen Server for sign-in.
-Unless an app specifically requests a different form of authentication using the OpenID Connect acr_values parameter (as specified below), users will receive the form of authentication specified in this field.

 ## Usage scenarios

 ### A. Implementing 2FA authentication mechanisms

 1. [FIDO2](../../script-catalog/person_authentication/fido2-external-authenticator/README.md) : Authentications using platform authenticators embedded into a person's device or physical USB, NFC or Bluetooth security keys that are inserted into a USB slot of a computer